Regulators and Power Supplies » Step-Up/Step-Down Voltage Regulators » S9V11x Step-Up/Step-Down Voltage Regulators »

 5V Step-Up/Step-Down Voltage Regulator S9V11F5

-*Actual achievable continuous output current is a function of input voltage and is limited by thermal dissipation.
-See the output current graphs on the product pages for more information.
+*For input voltages close to the output.
+Actual achievable maximum continuous current is a function of input and output voltage and is limited by thermal dissipation.
+See the output current graphs on the product page for more information.

 Overview